LilMit/pl-dcm_anon/README.rst

 Assuming that $(pwd)/in contains a tree of DICOM files, then the above will generate, for each leaf directory node in $(pwd)/in that contains files satisfying the search constraint of ending in .dcm, new DICOM files with the above tag subsitutions: The PatientName is set to anonymized, the PatientID is replaced with the first seven chars of an md5 hash of the original PatientID -- similarly for the AssessionNumber.
 Finally the PatientBirthDate is masked so that the birthday is set to the first of the month.

+Running the program with no --tagStruct or --tagInfo arg defaults to the tagStruct shown in the example above.

 Development
 -----------